 A popular method to quantify specific proteins in solution is ELISA assays.
 Our application note “Fast and accurate detection of Alzheimer’s Disease targets with SimpleStep ELISA® kits and SPECTROstar® Nano” explains the ELISA principle and shows how it was used to quantify proteins related to neurodegeneration.
 A research group based in Sydney/Australia used a TNF-alpha ELISA to study the effect of chronic microglial activation on the inflammatory marker.
 They found pro-inflammatory TNF-alpha to be elevated at all ages of a mouse model with chronic microglial activation, a feature of neurodegenerative diseases (Gyengesi et al. 2019).

 These studies demonstrate high throughput methods used in the research of neurodegenerative diseases.
 As they require various detection modes, the use of multimode plate readers is recommended for neurodegenerative disease research.

 For the performance of aggregation assays, it is essential that the analysis instrumentation can shake and incubate microplates over long periods of time, up to 7 days.
-BMG Labtech are technology leaders in the microplate field.
+BMG Labtech is a technology leader in the microplate field.
 The multimodal plate readers include the CLARIOstar® Plus and Omega series, which have a dedicated plate carrier and provide robustness in long-term shaking aggregation measurements.

-For further information on how BMG LABTECH plate readers help neurodegeneration diseases research have a look on our dedicated brochure “Microplate reader for neuro-degenerative disease research”
+For further information on how BMG LABTECH plate readers help neurodegeneration diseases research have a look at our neuroscience research area.